-- Lending money to your own limited liability company (LLC) is a common way for a business owner to help their small business with cash flow or working capital, especially with a new business.
+- Lending money to your own limited liability company (LLC) is a common way for a business owner to help their small business with cash flow or working capital, especially with a new LLC.

 - Learn more about giving a loan to your own LLC in this article by Nav’s experts.